maccallumlab/meld/docs/tutorial/use_histogram/histogram.rst

     0 CB 28 CB 15.3
     ...
-The first line indicates the predicted lower bound distance between residue 1 and residue 13 is 14.3 :math:`\AA` and upper bound is 14.3+5 :math:`\AA`.
+The first line indicates the predicted lower bound distance between residue 1 and residue 13 is 14.3 :raw-latex:`\AA` and upper bound is 14.3+5 :math:`\AA`.

 Integrate processed histogram data in MELD
 ------------------------------------------